GEORGE COCKAYNE

 George Cockayne produced many rough-hewn figures, heads and animals throughout his life.
 Although his eyesight deteriorated over the years, he continued to carve his strange and wonderful creations.
 They preserved his memories of the past and his life on the farm with his Great Dane and ferret Pee Wee.

-His work is found in the collections of the Canadian Museum of Civilization, and in many corporate and private art collections.
+His work is found in the collections of the Canadian Museum of History, and in many corporate and private art collections.

 Ref: National Museum of Man, From the Heart Folk Art in Canada (1983); Kobayashi/Bird, A Compendium of Canadian Folk Artists (1985); Philip Tilney, Bill Richardson, This Other Eden: Canadian Folk Art Outdoors (1999); Blake McKendry, An Illustrated Companion to Canadian Folk Art (1999); National Museum of Man, National Museums of Canada, Something Out of Nothing: The Work of George Cockayne(1983).